devsecops-workshop/workshop-guide/content/4-outer-loop/_index.md

 {{% /notice %}}

 - Click **Create**
-- In the main menu left, click on **Pipelines** and observe how the Tekton Pipeline is created and run.
+- In the main menu left, click on **Pipelines** and then the instance in column **Last run** and observe how the Pipeline is run
+  {{< figure src="../images/pipeline_initial.png?width=50pc&classes=border,shadow" title="Click image to enlarge" >}}

 ## Adjust the Pipeline to Deploy to Quay

-The current Pipeline deploys to the internal Registry by default so the image that was created by the first (automatic) run was pushed there.
+The current Pipeline deploys to the Internal Registry by default, so the image that was created by the first run was pushed there.

-To leverage our brand new Quay registry we need to modify the Pipeline so it pushes images to the Quay registry.
-In addition the ImageStream must be modified to point to the Quay registry, too.
+To leverage our brand new **Quay** registry we need to modify the Pipeline so it pushes images to the **Quay** registry.
+In addition the \*_OpenShift ImageStream_ must be modified to point to the Quay registry, too.

 ### Create a new `s2i-java` ClusterTask

-The first thing is to create a new source-to-image Task to automatically update the **ImageStream** to point to Quay.
-You could of course copy and modify the default `s2i-java` task using the build-in YAML editor of the web console.
+The first thing is to create a new **Source-To-Image Pipeline Task** to automatically update the **ImageStream** to point to **Quay**.
+You could of course copy and modify the default `s2i-java` task using the built-in YAML editor of the **OpenShift Web Console**.
 But to make this as painless as possible we have prepared the needed YAML object definition for you already.

 - Login to your bastion host via SSH, from here you can run `oc` commands
 - Clone the Git repo with the YAML files you'll need: `git clone https://github.com/devsecops-workshop/yaml.git`
 - Change into the `yaml` directory
 - Apply the first YAML: `oc create -f s2i-java-workshop.yml`

-{{% notice warning %}}
-There is an issue with the delivered version of the Skopeo Clustertask, so we will also import an updated version.
+There is an issue with the delivered version of the **Skopeo Pipeline Task**, so we will also import an updated version.
 This may not be necessary in the future

-Apply the YAML: `oc create -f skopeo-update.yml`
+- Apply the YAML to import it: `oc create -f skopeo-update.yml`
-{{% /notice %}}

 {{% notice tip %}}
 You can do the above steps from any Linux system where you set up the `oc` command.
 {{% /notice %}}

-You should now have a new **ClusterTask** named `s2i-java-workshop`, go to the web console and check:
+You should now have a new **ClusterTask** named `s2i-java-workshop`, go to the **OpenShift Web Console** and check:

-- Switch to the **Administrator** console
+- Switch to the **Administrator** view
 - Switch to the `workshop-int` Project
 - Go to **Pipelines**->**Tasks**->**ClusterTasks**
-- Search for the `s2i-java-workshop` ClusterTask and open it
+- Search for the `s2i-java-workshop` **ClusterTask** and open it
 - Switch to the YAML view

 Please take the time to review the additions to the default `s2i-java` task:

-- In the `params` section are two new parameters:
+In the `params` section there are two new parameters, that will tell the pipeline which **ImageStream** and tag to update.

 ```yaml
 - default: ''